Gwen Meredith

-Life
+Early and personal life

 Meredith was born in Orange, New South Wales to George and Florence Meredith, and was their only child.
 She attended Sydney Girls High School then went to the University of Sydney graduating with a Bachelor of Arts in 1929.
 Her father believed that, with the Great Depression, there were too many people needing jobs and that she should stay at home.
 She therefore managed the housekeeping and from 1932 to 1939, owned and operated a bookshop.

 Meredith married Sydney engineer, Ainsworth Harrison, on 24 December 1938.
 He proved to be "a devoted and supportive husband" and travelled around Australia with her as she researched her serials.
 They also travelled overseas several times.
 In an interview, she told Arrow that, with the support of her father and then her husband, she never had to make a living from her writing, though believed she could have if she had needed to.

 She lived in the Sydney suburb of Castlecrag, New South Wales for most of her working life in a house known as "the Gingerbread House" which is located at 369 Edinburgh Rd.

 She retired in 1976 when the last episode of her most famous serial, Blue Hills, went to air, and she and her husband moved from their beachside home "Braybrook", in Seaforth, to the Southern Highlands of New South Wales, where she did watercolour painting.
 Her other interests were gardening, bushwalking and flyfishing.
 She died at her home at Bowral on 3 October 2006, aged 98.